cabinhero/ldarphx21bluetooth/README.md

-# ldarphx21bluetooth
-The android version of LDAR VOC checker device phx21.
-All features are transplanted from c# to java perfectly.
+An android version of LDAR VOC check device of PHX21.
+All features are transplaned from C# perfectly.